codio-content/Linux-File_System_Commands/.guides/content/Creating-files-in-children-directories--9ac1.md

 touch css/styles.css js/scripts.js assets/icons/icon.png assets/img/logo.png
 ```

 Boom!
-Inspect the correspondent file tree directories to verify the existance of your new empty files.
+Inspect the corresponding file tree directories to verify the existance of your new empty files.

 The new structure should be looking like this: